-Families generally are required to participate in an annual reexamination interview, which must be attended by the head of household, spouse, or cohead.
+The PHA generally can require the participate to attend an annual reexamination interview, which must be attended by the head of household, spouse, or cohead.
 If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the PHA to request a reasonable accommodation.
 (See Chapter 2)

-The PHA has the sole discretion to hold the annual reexamination via an online process, or an in-person interview.
+The PHA has the sole discretion to hold the annual reexamination via an online process, or an inperson interview.
 Notification of annual reexamination interviews will be sent by first-class mail and will contain method of the reexamination.
 If in-person, the notice will include the date, time, and location of the interview.
 In addition, it will inform the family of the information and documentation that must be brought to the interview.